xaviertholot/ouicar.github.io/_posts/2016-02-05-bench-react.md

 ![Performance buttons](../../../assets/2016-02-05-bench-react/performance_buttons.png)

-By clicking on *Start* we begin the recording of performance.
+With *Start* we start the recording of performance.
 With *Stop* we display the results:

 ![Results](../../../assets/2016-02-05-bench-react/performance_logs.png)

 These results are the outputs of `printDOM()`, `printInclusive()`, `printExclusive()` and `printWasted()`.
 The most important table is the last one: it shows the time wasted by computing a component's DOM which happens to be identical to the previous one.
 In this example, the text inputs of our forms were unusable due to rendering lags.
-We understand that the `CarCard` components may be the source of the problem.
+We understand that the `CarCard` component may be the source of the problem.

 # Common pitfalls
+Our mistake was to compute the `car` property of `<CarCard car={...} />` by creating an new object from our Redux store.
+Every time the store is updated, a new `car` object is created and the pure component `<CarCard car={car} />` is re-rendered.
+Indeed, to decide if a pure component should update, React compares its properties according to the `===` equality.
+By creating new car objects, we create different objects according to `===` even if the values of the fields are the same.

+As a solution, we could replace the shallow equality on props `===` with a deep equality such as Lodash's [`_.isEqual`](https://lodash.com/docs#isEqual).
+However, this equality can be slow to compute as it is proportional to the size of the properties.
+A better solution is to somehow memoize the car properties, to prevent the creation of identical car objects.
+Some libraries such as [Reselect](https://github.com/rackt/reselect) are made exactly for that.
+React itself is also a great memoization library, for both the DOM and the props.